© Lill A. Gubben

-“In England, maybe.
+"In England, maybe.
 Not in Africa.
 My own grandfather was older than the Bee, and he fathered two small children, with a young wife.
-In Africa, we see this as perfectly normal, not like you in England, where you would call my honourable grandfather a dirty old man.
-Not very civilized by people in a civilized country, is it?”
+In Africa, we see this as perfectly normal, not like you in England, where you would call my honourable grandfather a 'dirty old man.'
+Not very civilised by people in a civilised country, is it?"

 "I hear you know they had an intimate relation."